mukhtar-github/MongoDB-Developer-Learning-Path/M220JS:MongoDB-for-JavaScript-Developers/M220JS:MongoDB-for-JavaScript-Developers.md

 We can also see that the *modified count was equal to zero* which makes sense seeing as the predicate didn't match anything.
 So now, because the *predicate didn't match any documents* and we passed this *upsert true flag*, we can expect this *upserted ID property* will not be null. *The upserted ID represents the underscore ID of the document inserted by this operation*.
 Let's take a look.
 So now if I run this test, we get back an *underscore ID* which we could potentially use to find the document that we just inserted.

 So just to recap, in this lesson, we covered the two update commands in the *Node.js driver, UpdateOne and UpdateMany*.
 We pass a predicate to both, but *UpdateOne will only update the first document that it matches, while UpdateMany will update all the documents it matches*.
 We can also pass this *upsert true flag* to the update, which adds a bit of flexibility to the update.
 In case the predicate doesn't match anything, we can still make sure the updated data exists in our database.

+Problem

+Which of the following can be passed to the updateOne() and updateMany() commands?

+Correct answers:

+A query predicate

+This is used to match the document to update.
+An update operation

+This is used to specify the way the document is updated.
+For example, $inc will increment the value of a field by a specified amount.
+An upsert flag

+This is used to perform an upsert operation, which will insert the desired document if it does not already exist.
+Incorrect answers:

+A read preference

+A read preference cannot be passed to updateOne() or updateMany(), because write operations are always performed against the primary node.
+An aggregation function

+Aggregation pipelines cannot be passed to updateOne() or updateMany().
+To update data with an aggregation pipeline, use the $out aggregation stage.